aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/java-graphics-drawing/drawing-using-graphics/_index.md

 import com.aspose.psd.fileformats.psd.PsdImage;
 import com.aspose.psd.imageoptions.BmpOptions;
 ```

 ## Step 1: Create an Image Object
-First, instantiate a PsdImage object with specific dimensions:
+First, instantiate a `PsdImage` object with specific dimensions:

 ```java
 String dataDir = "Your Document Directory";
 PsdImage image = new PsdImage(500, 500);
 ```

 ## Step 2: Initialize Graphics Object
-Next, initialize a Graphics object using the PsdImage:
+Next, initialize a `Graphics` object using the `PsdImage`:

 ```java
 Graphics graphics = new Graphics(image);
 ```

 ## Step 3: Clear the Image Surface
 Clear the image surface with a specified color (white in this example):

 ```java
 graphics.clear(Color.getWhite());
 ```

 ## Step 4: Create and Configure Pen Object
-Create a Pen object to define the stroke properties (color, thickness, etc.):
+Create a `Pen` object to define the stroke properties (color, thickness, etc.):

 ```java
 Pen pen = new Pen(Color.getBlue());
 ```

-## Step 5: Draw Shapes
+## Step 5: Draw Shapes – How to draw graphics Java
-Draw an ellipse on the image using the Pen object and a bounding rectangle:
+Draw an ellipse on the image using the `Pen` object and a bounding rectangle:

 ```java
 graphics.drawEllipse(pen, new Rectangle(10, 10, 150, 100));
 ```

-## Step 6: Use Brushes for Filling
+## Fill Polygon Java Graphics
-Define and use a LinearGradientBrush to fill a polygon with a gradient:
+Define and use a `LinearGradientBrush` to fill a polygon with a gradient:

 ```java
 LinearGradientBrush linearGradientBrush = new LinearGradientBrush(image.getBounds(), Color.getRed(), Color.getWhite(), 45f);
 Point[] points = { new Point(200, 200), new Point(400, 200), new Point(250, 350) };
 graphics.fillPolygon(linearGradientBrush, points);
 ```

-## Step 7: Save the Modified Image
+## Export PSD to BMP
 Finally, save the modified image to a specified location and format (BMP in this example):

 ```java
 image.save(dataDir + "DrawingUsingGraphics_output.bmp", new BmpOptions());
 ```

 ## Conclusion
-In conclusion, leveraging Aspose.PSD for Java allows developers to dynamically create and manipulate images with ease.
-By following this step-by-step guide, you can effectively draw shapes, apply colors, and save your creations in various formats.
-Experiment with different shapes, brushes, and techniques to enhance your Java applications with powerful graphical capabilities.
+By following this **java image manipulation tutorial**, you now know how to **create PSD image java**, draw shapes, apply gradients, fill polygons, and **export PSD to BMP** using Aspose.PSD.
+Experiment with different brushes, colors, and geometries to enrich your Java applications with powerful graphics capabilities.

-## FAQ's
+## Frequently Asked Questions

-### Can Aspose.PSD handle complex image manipulations?
+**Q: Can Aspose.PSD handle complex image manipulations?**
-Yes, Aspose.PSD supports a wide range of operations including layer manipulation, color adjustments, and text rendering.
+A: Yes, Aspose.PSD supports a wide range of operations including layer manipulation, color adjustments, and text rendering.

-### Is Aspose.PSD suitable for high-performance applications?
+**Q: Is Aspose.PSD suitable for high‑performance applications?**
-Absolutely, Aspose.PSD is optimized for performance and memory efficiency.
+A: Absolutely, Aspose.PSD is optimized for performance and memory efficiency.

-### Where can I find more examples and documentation?
+**Q: Where can I find more examples and documentation?**
-Visit the [Aspose.PSD Java documentation](https://reference.aspose.com/psd/java/) for comprehensive guides and API references.
+A: Visit the [Aspose.PSD Java documentation](https://reference.aspose.com/psd/java/) for comprehensive guides and API references.

-### Does Aspose.PSD support multiple image formats for export?
+**Q: Does Aspose.PSD support multiple image formats for export?**
-Yes, Aspose.PSD supports exporting to various formats such as BMP, PNG, JPEG, and TIFF.
+A: Yes, Aspose.PSD can export to BMP, PNG, JPEG, TIFF, and other popular formats.

-### How can I get support or assistance if I encounter issues?
+**Q: How can I get support or assistance if I encounter issues?**
-Reach out to the Aspose.PSD community on the [support forum](https://forum.aspose.com/c/psd/34) or consider a [temporary license](https://purchase.aspose.com/temporary-license/) for priority support.
+A: Reach out to the Aspose.PSD community on the [support forum](https://forum.aspose.com/c/psd/34) or consider a [temporary license](https://purchase.aspose.com/temporary-license/) for priority support.

+---

+**Last Updated:** 2026-01-22
+**Tested With:** Aspose.PSD for Java 24.10
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}